13 States That Don't Tax Retirement Income

 - South Dakota does not offer a grocery tax credit.

 Like many other states on this list, Tennessee doesn't tax personal income.
 But you may still pay federal taxes for your Social Security benefits, pension, and 401(k) or IRA plan.
+There is no inheritance or estate tax in Tennessee

-Texas doesn’t tax retirement income
+Texas income tax

 Washington state income tax

-There is no state income tax on Social Security, pension income, or 401(k) or IRA distributions in Washington.
+There is no state income tax on Social Security or pension income, 401(k), or IRA distributions in Washington.
 That's because Washington doesn't have a personal income tax.

-If you have a sizeable estate, here are some things you should know about Washington's estate tax in 2023.
+If you have a sizeable estate, here are some things you should know about Washington's estate tax in 2024.

-- Washington's estate tax exemption is $2,193,000 in 2023.
+- Washington's estate tax exemption is $2,193,000.

 - Tax rates for estates that exceed the threshold range from 10% to 20%.